swaptacular/swpt_creditors_ui/payment-requests.rst

    This category includes all formats whose names do not start with a dash (``"-"``), and have at least one character.
-For canonical formats, the first line [#first-line]_ MUST always contain the payee reference from the payment request.
+For canonical formats, the first line [#first-line]_ MUST always refer to *the payee reference* from the corresponding payment request.

    This simple restriction, imposed on canonical formats' message structure, allows the payee to successfully match incoming transfers with their corresponding payment requests, even when the payer uses *unknown transfer note formats*, as long as they are canonical.

-**Note:** Other standard transfer note formats shall be defined in their own specification documents.

 .. [#format-name] The transfer note format name MUST match the regular
   expression: `^[0-9A-Za-z.-]{0,8}$`